Timothy Flanders

-Timothy Flanders (born September 29, 1991) is a professional Canadian football running back for the Ottawa Redblacks of the Canadian Football League (CFL).
+Timothy Flanders (born September 29, 1991) is an American former professional football running back.
+He played in the Canadian Football League (CFL) for the BC Lions, Winnipeg Blue Bombers and Ottawa Redblacks.

 College career

 Flanders played college football for the Sam Houston State Bearkats from 2010 to 2013.

 Professional career

 New Orleans Saints

 Upon finishing his collegiate career, Flanders signed as an undrafted free agent with the New Orleans Saints on May 10, 2014.
 However, he did not make the final roster and was released on August 21, 2014.

-Calgary Stampeders
+Calgary Stampeders (first stint)

 The following year, Flanders signed with the Calgary Stampeders on March 18, 2015, but was released prior to training camp on May 2, 2015.

 Cleveland Browns

 On August 3, 2015, Flanders signed with the Cleveland Browns, but he was released on September 5, 2015.

 BC Lions

 On October 6, 2015, Flanders signed with BC Lions to a practice roster agreement.
 He was promoted to the active roster for the last game of the regular season and played in his first professional game on November 7, 2015 against the Calgary Stampeders where he had three carries for 15 yards.
 He was not re-signed following the season and was released on November 10, 2015.